njoannidi/phpLintBash/README.md

 ===========

 A quick bash script to recursively lint PHP files in a given directory.
+Nice to use as part of a testing stragegy for CI, or after doing an epic merge.

 #### Returns:
 * Number of Files linted